 Project Setup

-Two dependencies: Web and Redis.
+Two dependencies are needed: Web and Redis.

 <dependency>